Genesis Electrified G80 review

 |

 A premium executive car has to offer the right balance of style and sophistication that will win over customers seeking to make a particular impression.
-The G80 looks suitably purposeful with its huge (and now even longer) wheelbase, coupé-like lines, long bonnet and oversized grille providing a little individuality and helping it to stand out from the office car park crowd.
+The G80 looks suitably purposeful with its huge wheelbase, coupe-like lines, long bonnet and oversized grille providing a little individuality and helping it to literally stick out from the office car park crowd.

 Since the car was facelifted, there’s just one specification on offer.
 It’s technically labelled ‘Dynamic’, but has been designed to replace the old ‘Luxury’ trim.
 Despite its name, the G80’s styling doesn’t offer the racy edge you’ll find with M Sport BMWs or AMG Line Mercs – this is a car that’s unashamedly aimed at business users and the chauffeur-car market, and has been designed to shout more about its premium aspirations, than its sporting prowess.

 At the front, you’ll immediately notice the huge grille, which subtly hides the (heated, no less) charge port on one side.
-Some of the trim, plus the headlights and bumpers have been updated for 2025, alongside the wheels and windowline.
-Apparently, everything from the B-pillar backwards is new – chiefly to accommodate that 130mm-longer wheelbase.
+Some of the trim, plus the headlights and bumpers were updated as part of the facelift, alongside the wheels and windowline.
+Apparently, everything from the B-pillar backwards is new to the revamped cars – chiefly to accommodate that 130mm-longer wheelbase.

-Inside, all cars get lovely leather trim (upgradable to a Nappa alternative for an additional charge) meaning quality is first rate.
+Inside, all cars get lovely leather trim (upgradable to a Nappa alternative for an additional charge) and the build quality is first rate.
 We’d like a bit more adjustment in the seat – the big battery means you sit quite high – but we didn’t find the driving position particularly uncomfortable.

 Infotainment, sat-nav and stereo

-Back to that screen, though.
-We found the menus easy to navigate, either via touch, or by using the rotary dial on the centre console, while the digital instruments are clear and easy to read.
+We also found the menus easy to navigate, either via touch, or by using the rotary dial on the centre console, while the digital instruments are clear and easy to read.
 The blind-spot monitor, which pops up with a camera view when you indicate to change lanes, is particularly well integrated.

 Boot space & practicality